-Difference between Microeconomics Macroeconomics:- The Microeconomics and Macroeconomics both are the branches of economics that studies the behavior, actions and decisions of individual economic agents, such as individuals, families or companies, and their relationships and interaction in the markets.
+Microeconomics and Macroeconomics both are the branches of economics, studying the behavior, actions and decisions of individual economic agents.
+Such as individuals, families or companies, and their relationships and interaction in the markets.
 In this sense, it differs from macroeconomics, which focuses on large – scale economic systems, such as a country or region.

 What is Microeconomics?

-Consumer theory examines and explains the factors involved in consumer decisions are what they buy, how you decide to buy, why, what and how much.
+Examines and explains the factors involved in consumer decisions are what, why and how much they buy.

-The theory of demand , meanwhile, is studying how the quantity and quality of products, goods and services available on the market vary their prices according to the demand of individual economic agents, taken together or separately.
+The quantity and quality of products, goods and services available on the market.
+Moreover, vary their prices according to the demand of individual economic agents, taken together or separately.

-The theory of producer studying how it works and what decisions does the production company to increase its profits in the market, implying that decisions of internal order, as the number of workers to hire, their schedules, workplace and production standards and The extent to which all of the above would vary with a change in the prices of the product on the market or in the materials used for its manufacture.
+How it works and what decisions the production company makes to increase its profits in the market.
+By implying that decisions of internal order, as the number of workers to hire, their schedules, workplace and production standards.
+The extent to which all of the above would vary with a change in the prices of the product on the market or in the materials used for its manufacture.

-The theory of active financial markets considered the different types of markets that may exist in relation to the number of supply and demand, whether monopoly, duopoly, oligopoly or perfect competition.
+Different types of markets that may exist in relation to the number of supply and demand, whether monopoly, oligopoly or perfect competition.

-Some of its key objectives, the microeconomics focuses on understanding the behavior of businesses, households and individuals, and how this influences the market mechanisms that establish relative prices of products, goods and services.
-Thus, their findings are fundamental in the study of economic theory, since they serve as a basis for other areas, such as macroeconomics, to develop their theories, and thus, as a whole, to explain and answer the various facts and phenomena which constitute the dynamics of the economy.
+Some of its key objectives, the microeconomics focuses on understanding the behavior of businesses, households and individuals.
+Although, how this influences the market mechanisms that establish relative prices of products, goods and services.
+Thus, their findings are fundamental in the study of economic theory.
+Since, they serve as a basis for other areas, such as macroeconomics, to develop their theories.
+Hence, as a whole, to explain and answer the various facts and phenomena which constitute the dynamics of the economy.

 What is Macroeconomics?

-Macroeconomics studies aggregate indicators such as Gross Development Progress, unemployment rates, price indices and seeks to understand and explain the economy as a whole and predict economic crises.
+Macroeconomics studies aggregate indicators such as Gross Development Progress, unemployment rates, price indices and seeks to understand.
+So, that explain the economy as a whole and predicts economic crises.

-In the same way, macroeconomics seeks to showcase models that explain the relationship b/w the different variants of the economy as they are; National income, production & consumption, unemployment & inflation, savings & investment, international trade and international finance.
+In the same way, macroeconomics seeks to showcase models that explains the relationship between the different variants of the economy.
+As they are; National income, production & consumption, unemployment & inflation, savings & investment, international trade and international finance.

 Microeconomics vs Macroeconomics

-Macroeconomics is responsible for the economic study of global phenomena of a country or region as economic growth, inflation, unemployment rate, while microeconomics studies the behavior of individual economic agents such as individual, company, family.
+Macroeconomics is responsible for the economic study of global phenomena of a country as economic growth, inflation, unemployment rate.
+On the other hand, microeconomics studies the behavior of individual economic agents such as individuals, companies and families.

 In this sense, macroeconomic models base their study on the following aspects:

-- Economic growth: when we speak of an economic increase is because there is a favorable trade balance, i.e., there is an improvement of some indicators such as; The production of goods and services, savings, investment, increased trade of calories per capita, etc., therefore, is the increase in income for a country or a region over a given period.
+- Economic growth: When we speak of an economic increase.
+It is because there is a favorable trade balance, i.e., there is an improvement of some indicators.
+Such as, the production of goods and services, savings, investment, increased trade of calories per capita, etc. Therefore, it is the increase in income for a country or a region over a given period.

 - Inflation: strictly is the increase in prices of goods and services on the market for a period.
 When prices of goods and services increases each currency unit reaches to buy less goods and services, therefore, inflation reflects the decline in the purchasing power of the currency.
 If we talk about prices and inflation, we must take into account the costs for the production of these goods and services, since it is there that reflects the increase in the prices of goods and services or can also analyze the surplus value in those goods And services.

-- International Economics: deals with global monetary aspects, trade policy can have some territory or country with the rest of the world is directly related tointernational trade, i.e., with purchases and sales of products and services with other countries or with the outside world.
+- International Economics: deals with global monetary aspects, trade policy can have some territory or country with the rest of the world that is directly related to international trade, i.e., with purchases and sales of products and services with other countries or with the outside world.

 Macroeconomics Paul Samuelson

-Samuelson rewrote a part of Economic Theory and was instrumental in the development of the neoclassical-Keynesian synthesis since I incorporate principles of both.
-Paul Samuelson applied thermodynamic mathematical methods to the economy and pointed out 3 basic questions that every economic system should answer; what goods and services and how much are going to be produced, How are they going to be produced and for whom.
+Samuelson rewrote a part of Economic Theory and was instrumental in the development of the neoclassical-Keynesian synthesis since incorporating principles of both.
+Paul Samuelson applied thermodynamic mathematical methods to the economy.
+Although, pointed out 3 basic questions that every economic system should answer.
+What goods and services and how much are going to be produced, How are they going to be produced and for whom.